uncle-ben-devel/hskanner3d/README.md

 *   this will broadcast the time on the subnet 192.168.128.0/24.
 *   make sure the PC has internet connection.
 Then, to enable PXE (booting the SNs over network) on the PC (AS) side, go to /installation_setup/pxe_setup.
 Afterwards, rightclick in the directory and select 'open in terminal' and execute
 ```
     ./pxe_setup_script_static.sh
 ```
 *   this script sets up a DHCP server, a PXE server, fixes some common issues, and lays the groundwork for the SN to be able to boot from the ethernet interface.
 The DHCP server gives IP addresses from 192.168.128.100 to 192.168.128.200 to its clients.
 Make sure to change that when you have more than one hundred SN.
 ## Software install on SN (and LN)
-*   download [RaspiOS buster lite armhf](downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-12-04), then flash it to a micro SD card.
+*   download [RaspiOS buster lite armhf, .zip file](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-12-04), then flash it to a micro SD card.
 I used the 2020-12-04 version, and that one works.
 To help making flashing using dd easier, you can use the 'Disks' utility in Ubuntu.
 First, unmount all partitions on the SD card by clicking on them and then on the sqare icon below the partitions.
 After that, you can format it by clicking on the three horizontal lines > Format Disk ... > Format ... > Format.
 You can also get the device lettering from here (/dev/sdX).
 *   once it is flashed, open the file browser and navigate to /media/your-username-here/boot and create an empty file called 'ssh' by opening a terminal there and executing
 ```
     sudo touch ssh